If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 I hate, hate, hate having my photo taken.

-Or in my case, bald head and old face and all, so I have pictures of me on this site.
+Or in my case, bald head and old face and all, so I have pictures of myself on this site.

-The photos on this site are the first ones I have ever paid for.
-On previous sites, I exchanged coaching services with photographers.
+Some of the photos on this site are the first ones I have ever paid for.
+As I mentioned, I have previously swapped my coaching for photographic services.

 Register the domain name for your coaching business